MatthewScheuerman/ZeroDotFiles/README.md

 If it can run on a Zero, it can run on a Pi 4.

 My reasons behind this?
-I had an Zero around that wasn't being used, and I wanted to create configs for a future Raspberry Pi 4 4gb model that I will use as a desktop in the future.
+I had an old-ish Zero around that wasn't being used, and I wanted to create configs for a future Raspberry Pi 4 4gb model that I will use as a desktop in the future.